australasian-computer-music-association/9-stickland-requirements-analysis/template-article.md

 -   *iCloud* (Apple Inc., 2021b).

+Interestingly, cloud-based applications designed explicitly for DAW project backup, version cataloguing and rollback and remote collaboration, such as *Splice Studio* (Splice.com, 2022), were not mentioned.
+It could well have been that the participants were unaware of such platforms or, as seen with *Cloud Collaboration* and *VST Transit*, their similarity to existing cloud storage platforms precluded their adoption.

 Figure 3 shows the range and choice of cloud storage options across eight of the nine participants.
 Note that ME03 did acknowledge the ease of file sharing today but did not mention any particular platform.